contactandyc/another-c-library/11_red_black_tree.md

 - If a node has one child, it child must be red
 - The parent of a red node must be black
 - The black height of any leaf node must be the same (another way of stating 5)
+- A red black tree often will have many more black nodes than red nodes.
+This is okay and expected.
+The red node is an indication that the tree may be somehow out of balance.
+- A red black tree has a worst case of a 2logN depth, but is likely to maintain a logN depth or be very close to it.

 ### Black height